 Don’t forget about the snippet

 Got your audience’s attention with a great subject line?
-Keep the momentum going with a juicy snippet – that’s the first line that’s displayed in a user’s inbox before they open the email.
+Keep the momentum going with a juicy snippet or preview text – that’s the first line that’s displayed in a user’s inbox before they open the email.

 Most email campaign software allows you to edit this feature.
 If you don’t edit it, a user might see the first line of the email by default, which could be, “Having trouble viewing this email?”
 Snooze!
 Delete that eyesore and instead: